Exporters’ body warns on Trump tariff

 US protectionism and global trade warning.

-Up to 30% of India’s exports will continue to be duty-free.
-According to the GTRI report.
-The remaining 66%, which comprises the furniture, shrimp, textile, and gem industries, will be impacted.
+Up to 30% of India’s exports will continue to be duty-free. based on the GTRI report.
+The remaining 66%, which includes the textile, gem, furniture, and shrimp industries, will be affected.

-In the textile industry, where India has increased its market share over the last five years despite China’s decline.
-The US is India’s top export destination.
-Similarly, with almost a third of India’s $28.5 billion in shipments each year.
-The US is the largest market for jewelers from that country.
+Despite China’s decline, India has grown its market share in the textile industry over the past five years.
+The United States is India’s largest export destination.
+Likewise, nearly a third of India’s $28.5 billion in annual shipments comes from this country.
+The biggest market for jewelers from that nation is the United States.

-The resilience of the Indian economy, especially its export sector.
-It could end FY26 with a slight 2.3% increase despite Trump’s tariffs, could counteract this, though.
+The resilience of the Indian economy, especially in the export sector.
+Despite Trump’s tariffs, it might end FY26 with a modest 2.3% increase, which could offset this.

 Trump trade policy 2025 impact.